PRBonn/cinderella-geometric-animations/README.md

 # Running the animations

-* clone this repository: Then you have the file Cinderella-Animations-local.pdf and the directory /Cinderella in the same folder
+* clone this repository: Then you have the file Cinderella-Animations-g.pdf and the directory /Cinderella in the same folder

 * open the pdf and use the provided links, or

 * directly run the html-files.

+* If you get stuck, restart the animation

 # Requirements

-Some explanations in `Cinderella-Animations-local-pdf` refer to the [Collected Notes](https://www.ipb.uni-bonn.de/html/staff/WolfgangFoerstner/collectednotes_v2/main-Lecturenotes.pdf), which requires you are online.
+Some explanations in `Cinderella-Animations-g.pdf` refer to the [Collected Notes](https://www.ipb.uni-bonn.de/html/staff/WolfgangFoerstner/collectednotes_v2/main-Lecturenotes.pdf), which requires you are online.

 # Licence

 You may use and modify all files.
 Especially, you may call the *.cdy-files using the [Cinderella software](https://beta.cinderella.de/) and adapt the geometric constructions or the scripts according to your needs.
-You may translate or modify the accompanying text.
+You may translate or modify the accompanying texts *.tex.
 When presenting or publishing modifications, please, use the citation below.

 # Citation

-When presenting or publishing modifications, please, refer to the followng document:
+When presenting or publishing modifications, please, refer to the following document:

 ```
 @Report{foerstner2024cinderella,